-But how do you know when it’s time to automate your marketing needs?
+But how do you know when to automate your marketing needs?
 The answer depends on several factors.
 Do you rush to get your insurance-related activities done so you can finally get to the marketing end of the business?
 Do you worry that your marketing efforts are hit-and-miss and have trouble keeping up with numerous marketing tools?
-If your answer to these questions is a resounding “Yes!” then it may be time to let technology take the reigns with your marketing efforts.
+If your answer to these questions is a resounding “Yes!” then it may be time to let technology take the reins with your marketing efforts.

-Agency Revolution determined a list of five signs it’s time to automate your marketing needs.
+Agency Revolution determined a list of five signs it’s time to automate your insurance marketing efforts.
 We talked with several insurance industry leaders and got their take on this important question.
 We compiled our list and the responses from participants to create a resource to help insurance professionals know when it’s time to invest in digital marketing technology.

 There’s a good chance that the term “marketing automation” is one you are familiar with.
-But you may be unclear as to what exactly marketing automation means.
-Marketing automation is a software platform that executes marketing efforts in social media, email marketing, contact management, and more, automatically.
+But you may be unclear what exactly marketing automation means.
+Marketing automation executes marketing efforts in social media, email, contact management, and more, automatically.

-- You waste valuable time on repetitive and often inefficient marketing tasks.
+1 You waste valuable time on repetitive and often inefficient marketing tasks.

-When we talked with Keller Tiemann, Leadsurance, he had this to say: “After working with many independent insurance agencies on their marketing, the value of automation is clear.
+When we talked with Keller Tiemann of Leadsurance, he had this to say: “After working with many independent insurance agencies on their marketing, the value of automation is clear.
 Agents wear many hats and spend much of their time servicing policyholders and prospects.
 This leaves little time for repetitive and tedious marketing tasks.
 Through automation, we have seen independent agencies cut costs while reducing time spent on their digital marketing.
 As a result of automating digital marketing for insurance agencies, we’ve seen a 30% increase in inbound leads generated.”

 Not only does automated marketing help increase productivity and effectiveness, but there’s also the benefit of becoming more involved with the varied creative work instead of mundane, repetitive tasks.
-Automation also alleviates the need to reinvent the wheel whenever it’s time for a new campaign or a revision to your marketing strategy.
+Automation in insurance marketing also alleviates the need to reinvent the wheel whenever it’s time for a new campaign or a revision to your marketing strategy.
 Once you build an automated campaign, you can duplicate it, tweak it, and implement it quickly.

-- You are too short-staffed to scale your marketing efforts to keep up.
+2 You are too short-staffed to scale your marketing efforts to keep up.

 John Halloway, Director of Digital Strategy at noexam.com, a digital insurance brokerage, is all too familiar with this inability to keep up.
 “We began to look into automated marketing solutions when our top-of-funnel traffic increased.
 Our agents did not have the time to nurture these visitors into customers and sell life insurance to customers who were ready to buy.
 We turned to marketing automation to stay in contact with these new visitors without taking time away from our agents.”